jacekstaszynski/demo/README.md

 ## Improvements

-- most of the code is over engineered to show more production based code, for such small up multiple features are not needed
+- Most of the code is over-engineered to demonstrate production-ready patterns.
+For such a small application, multiple layers and features are not strictly necessary.
-- use websockets for faster conenction (potential)
+- Use WebSockets for faster connection (potential)
-- instead of session guard use db validation, for better performance (potential)
+- Instead of session guard, use DB validation for better performance (potential)
-- add indexes and other optimizations to DB to increase performance (potential)
+- Add indexes and other optimizations to DB to increase performance (potential)
-- score is right now calculated while getting response and not store in DB because logic can change or be fluent in different games so that is why i dont want to sotre it in DB.
-Additionally it is very fast to calculate it in the service layer so no need to store it in DB for now
+- Score is currently calculated on-the-fly when getting responses rather than stored in DB, because scoring logic may change or vary across different games.
+Additionally, it is very fast to calculate in the service layer, so storing it in DB is unnecessary for now

-#### DETAILS
+### Details

-- expand error handling with custom exceptions
+- Expand error handling with custom exceptions
-- adjust eslint for test
+- Adjust ESLint for test files
-- add types to repository returns
+- Add types to repository returns